 As mentioned above, a membership subscription is more valuable to both the space operator and the customer than one-off day passes.
 They get a better value and the space gets recurring income.
 Once someone is a subscriber, you can move them to full membership when the time is right because they’re already in the space and a member of the community.

 Make subscription plans as enticing as possible, whether it’s for day passes or meeting room hours.
 Subscribers may not use as many days or hours as they think they might each month, so you can sell more hours or space than you have.
-Dhollande compares it to a gym membership.
+Think of it like a gym membership.
 Everyone doesn’t show up at the same time and, while some members go regularly, others retain membership so they can use it when they want or need to.

 Complimentary day passes can be strategically given to people and groups in your target market.
 This includes freelancers, remote workers, independent professionals, and startups.
 The idea is to invite people to come in and get a sense of the space, let them experience coworking then, ideally, convert them into a membership package or other products, such as meeting room time or day office rental.